site24x7/plugins/mysql_custom_query/README.md

 		Windows             ->   C:\Program Files (x86)\Site24x7\WinAgent\monitoring\Plugins\

-The agent will automatically execute the plugin within five minutes and user can see the plugin monitor under Site24x7 > Plugins > Plugin Integrations.
+The agent will automatically execute the plugin within five minutes and the user can see the plugin monitor under Site24x7 > Plugins > Plugin Integrations.

 ---